 - Great road infrastructure so it’s ideal for Namibia self drive holidays, one of our specialties plus airstrips galore so we have our Namibia flying safari circuit too

 Capri Strip Top Five

 You may not have heard of the Caprivi before and you’ll be glad you considered it once you learn about its beauty.
 This sensationally remote region of Namibia is one of our favourite hidden safari secrets.
 Here’s why 1.
 Fantastic birding safaris whilst on foot, in 4×4 and on the water 2.
 The thrill of tiger fishing right on your door step 3.
 Traditional 4×4 wildlife safaris in four outstanding parks, Mudumu, Bwabwata, Mahango and Nkasa Lupala National Parks 4.
 Extremely remote and it puts inaccessibility into perspective 5.
-We get you there with private guide and even private pilot to reveal the beauty of the waterways and its impressive concentrations of game and prolific birdlife.
+We get you there with a private guide and even a private pilot to reveal the beauty of the waterways and its impressive concentrations of game and prolific birdlife.
 Be quick though, this paradise will quickly emerge from obscurity and become more popular with mavericks seeking remote and authentic Namibia safari experiences.

 Damaraland Safari Top Five

 In the North East where many people ignore is a gem for our safari mavericks, ruggedly beautiful and hugely rewarding.
 Why?
 Not least for star gazing, you can also